 Method: Thirty patients fulfilling the inclusion criteria were selected and given GRASP protocol for thirty days.
 Chedoke arm and hand activity inventory for arm and hand function improvement (CAHAI-9), Action research arm test (ARAT) and Fugl Meyer score were used for assessment and analysis of the subjects.

 Result: Significant improvement in upper limb function was observed using Graded Repetitive Arm Supplementary Program (GRASP) with a mean improvement of 4.067 in Fugl Meyer score, 5.400 in CAHAI-9 and 6.167 in ARAT.
 Pages: 118-124 | 1364 Views 45 DownloadsDownload Full Article:

 How to cite this article:

-Punith Kumar SN and Prem Kumar BN.
+Punith Kumar SN, Prem Kumar BN.
 The effect of graded repetitive arm supplementary program (Grasp) on upper limb function in activities of daily living in acute stroke patients.
-International Journal of Physical Education, Sports and Health.
-2017; 4(1): 118-124.
+Int J Phys Educ Sports Health 2017;4(1):118-124.